trcameron/FPML/README.md

 3. A. M. Andrew, *Another efficient algorithm for convex hulls in two dimensions*, Info.
 Proc.
 Letters **9** (1979), no. 5, 216-219.
 4. J. L. Aurentz, T. Mach, R. Vandebril, and D. S. Watkins, *Fast and backward stable computation of roots of polynomials*, SIAM J. Matrix Anal.
 Appl. **36** (2015), no. 3, 942-973.
 5. D. A. Bini, *Numerical computation of polynomial zeros by means of Aberth's method*, Numer.
 Algorithms **13** (1996), 179-200
+6. D. A. Bini and G. Fiorentino, *Design, analysis, and implementation of a multipricision polynomial root finder*, Numer.
+Algorithms **23** (2000), 127-173.
-6. D. A. Bini and V. Noferini, *Solving the polynomial eigenvalue problem by means of the Ehrlich-Aberth method*, Linear Algebra Appl. **439** (2013), 1130-1149.
+7. D. A. Bini and V. Noferini, *Solving the polynomial eigenvalue problem by means of the Ehrlich-Aberth method*, Linear Algebra Appl. **439** (2013), 1130-1149.
+8. S. Chandrasekaran, M. Gu, J. Xia, and J. Zhu, *A fast QR algorithm for companion matrices*, Recent Advances in Matrix and Operator Theory (Basel), Birkhauser Basel, 2008, pp. 111-143.
-7. E. Hansen, M. Patrick, and J. Rusnak, *Some modifications of Laguerre's method*, BIT **17** (1977), no. 4, 409-417.
+9. E. Hansen, M. Patrick, and J. Rusnak, *Some modifications of Laguerre's method*, BIT **17** (1977), no. 4, 409-417.
-8. P. Lancaster, *Lambda-matrices and vibrating systems*, International Series of Monographs on Pure and Applied Mathematics, vol. 94, Pergamon, Oxford, United Kingdom, 1966.
+10. P. Lancaster, *Lambda-matrices and vibrating systems*, International Series of Monographs on Pure and Applied Mathematics, vol. 94, Pergamon, Oxford, United Kingdom, 1966.
-9. M. R. Leuze, *A hybrid Laguerre method*, BIT **23** (1983), no. 1, 132-138.
+11. M. R. Leuze, *A hybrid Laguerre method*, BIT **23** (1983), no. 1, 132-138.
-10. A. M. Ostrowski, *Solution of Equations in Euclidean and Banach Spaces*, 3rd ed., Academic Press, New York, New York, 1973.
+12. A. M. Ostrowski, *Solution of Equations in Euclidean and Banach Spaces*, 3rd ed., Academic Press, New York, New York, 1973.
-11. B. Parlett, *Laguerre's method applied to the matrix eigenvalue problem*, Math.
+13. B. Parlett, *Laguerre's method applied to the matrix eigenvalue problem*, Math.
 Comp. **18** (1964), no. 87, 464-485.
-12. A. E. Pellet, *Sur un mode de separation des racines des equations et la formule de Lagrange*, Bull.
+14. A. E. Pellet, *Sur un mode de separation des racines des equations et la formule de Lagrange*, Bull.
 Sci.
 Math. **5** (1881), no. 2, 393-395.
-13. M. S. Petkovic, L. Petkovic, and D. Zivkovic *Laguerre-like methods for the simultaneous approximation of polynomial zeros*, Topics in Numerical Analysis (Vienna), Springer Vienna, 2001, pp. 189-209.
+15. M. S. Petkovic, L. Petkovic, and D. Zivkovic *Laguerre-like methods for the simultaneous approximation of polynomial zeros*, Topics in Numerical Analysis (Vienna), Springer Vienna, 2001, pp. 189-209.
-14. K. A. Redish, *On Laguerre's method*, Int J. of Math.
+16. K. A. Redish, *On Laguerre's method*, Int J. of Math.
 Educ. in Sci. and Tech. **5** (1974), no. 1, 91-102.
-15. F. Tisseur, *Backward error and condition of polynomial eigenvalue problems*, Linear Algebra Appl. **309** (2000), no. 1-3, 339-361.
+17. F. Tisseur, *Backward error and condition of polynomial eigenvalue problems*, Linear Algebra Appl. **309** (2000), no. 1-3, 339-361.
-16. J. L. Walsh, *On Pellet's theorem concerning the roots of a polynomial*, Ann. of Math. **26** (1924), 59-64.
+18. J. L. Walsh, *On Pellet's theorem concerning the roots of a polynomial*, Ann. of Math. **26** (1924), 59-64.
-17. J. H. Wilkinson, *The algebraic eigenvalue problem*, Clarendon Press, Oxford, United Kingdom, 1965.
+19. J. H. Wilkinson, *The algebraic eigenvalue problem*, Clarendon Press, Oxford, United Kingdom, 1965.